Autumn Rainbow in UL

 Our vision

-Our vision is to make UL an inclusive university as well as a centre of excellence in research on autism in collaboration with autistic researchers.
+We endeavour to spearhead and contribute to initiatives and research that promote inclusion and foster neurodiversity-affirming environments.
+The Autism@UL SIG provides a community of practice through which we can support each other and support good practice and research with impact.
+This aligns with the University of Limerick’s strategic, mission-oriented challenge for an Inclusive society.
+We want UL to be an all-inclusive campus as well as a centre of excellence in research on autism in collaboration with autistic researchers.
 We want to better understand the challenges that autism creates in University life, including the needs but also the opportunities of students and staff diagnosed with autism at UL, as well as the needs of UL staff or students with a diagnosis in their family.
 We also want to promote and support multidisciplinary research on autism, especially identifying and addressing questions of importance to the autism community.
 We want to adopt, improve, and expand existing frameworks for an autism friendly university making UL an example for Irish Universities and Universities worldwide, and promote the idea of a certified Inclusive University that does not only cater for the needs, but also taps into the talents, of individuals with autism.

 See our mission